heber-silva/CKA-Obsidian-Vault/Security/Role Based Access Control Good Practices.md

 - Assign permissions at the namespace level where possible.
 Use RoleBindings as opposed to ClusterRoleBindings to give users rights only within a specific namespace.
 - Avoid providing wildcard permissions when possible, especially to all resources.
 As Kubernetes is an extensible system, providing wildcard access gives rights not just to all object types that currently exist in the cluster, but also to all object types which are created in the future.
 - Administrators should not use `cluster-admin` accounts except where specifically needed.
-Providing a low privileged account with [impersonation rights](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) can avoid accidental modification of cluster resources.
+Providing a low privileged account with [](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) can avoid accidental modification of cluster resources.
 - Avoid adding users to the `system:masters` group.
 Any user who is a member of this group bypasses all RBAC rights checks and will always have unrestricted superuser access, which cannot be revoked by removing RoleBindings or ClusterRoleBindings.
 As an aside, if a cluster is using an authorization webhook, membership of this group also bypasses that webhook (requests from users who are members of that group are never sent to the webhook)

 ### Minimize distribution of privileged tokens[](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#minimize-distribution-of-privileged-tokens)

-Ideally, pods shouldn't be assigned service accounts that have been granted powerful permissions (for example, any of the rights listed under [privilege escalation risks](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#privilege-escalation-risks)).
+Ideally, pods shouldn't be assigned service accounts that have been granted powerful permissions (for example, any of the rights listed under [](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#privilege-escalation-risks)).
 In cases where a workload requires powerful permissions, consider the following practices:

 - Limit the number of nodes running powerful pods.
 Ensure that any DaemonSets you run are necessary and are run with least privilege to limit the blast radius of container escapes.
 - Avoid running powerful pods alongside untrusted or publicly-exposed ones.
-Consider using [Taints and Toleration](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/), [NodeAffinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity), or [PodAntiAffinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity) to ensure pods don't run alongside untrusted or less-trusted Pods.
+Consider using [Taints and Toleration](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/), [](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity), or [](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity) to ensure pods don't run alongside untrusted or less-trusted Pods.
 Pay special attention to situations where less-trustworthy Pods are not meeting the **Restricted** Pod Security Standard.

 ### Hardening[](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#hardening)

 Kubernetes defaults to providing access which may not be required in every cluster.
 Reviewing the RBAC rights provided by default can provide opportunities for security hardening.
 In general, changes should not be made to rights provided to `system:` accounts some options to harden cluster rights exist:

 - Review bindings for the `system:unauthenticated` group and remove them where possible, as this gives access to anyone who can contact the API server at a network level.
 - Avoid the default auto-mounting of service account tokens by setting `automountServiceAccountToken: false`.
-For more details, see [using default service account token](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server).
+For more details, see [](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server).
 Setting this value for a Pod will overwrite the service account setting, workloads which require service account tokens can still mount them.

 ### Periodic review[](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#periodic-review)